tariqshaban/arabic-sign-language-image-classification/README.md

 > ![accuracy.png](assets/images/findings/accuracy.png)
 >
 > Notice that the accuracy converged rapidly, and stabilized at approximately the 20ᵗʰ epoch, this indicates that the
-> number of epochs is sufficient for this given model
+> number of epochs is sufficient for this given model.
 >
 > ![loss.png](assets/images/findings/loss.png)
 >